How to make a cheap Christmas tree look expensive and glamorous

 And these berry picks I found in a Dollar store!

 I was looking for twigs with a lot of berries, and I wanted the berries to be exactly champagne color, not gold.
-And I could not find them anywhere.
+But I could not find them anywhere.

 Before placing them on a tree I had to remove all the green leaves, because they were kind of ugly.